Causal Feature Selection via Orthogonal Search: Methodology

 The step-wise description of our estimation algorithm goes as follows:

-\begin{itemize} \item[(a)] Select one of the variables $X_i$ to estimate its (hypothetical) linear causal effect $\theta$ on $Y$. \item[(b)] Set all of the other variables $X_{- i}$ as the set of possible confounders. \item[(c)] Use {the Double ML approach } to estimate the parameter $\theta$ i.e. the causal effect of $X_i$ on $Y$. \item[(d)] If the variable $X_i$ is not a causal parent, the distribution of the conditional covariance $\chi_i$ (Proposition~\ref{prp:main_exp}) is a Gaussian centered around zero.
+\begin{itemize} [noitemsep] \item[(a)] Select one of the variables $X_i$ to estimate its (hypothetical) linear causal effect $\theta$ on $Y$. \item[(b)] Set all of the other variables $X_{- i}$ as the set of possible confounders. \item[(c)] Use {the Double ML approach } to estimate the parameter $\theta$ i.e. the causal effect of $X_i$ on $Y$. \item[(d)] If the variable $X_i$ is not a causal parent, the distribution of the conditional covariance $\chi_i$ (Proposition~\ref{prp:main_exp}) is a Gaussian centered around zero.
 We use a simple normality test for $\chi_i$ to select or discard $X_i$ as one of the direct causal parents of $Y$. \end{itemize} We iteratively repeat the procedure on each of the variables until completion.
 Pseudo-code for the entire procedure is given below in Algorithm~\ref{alg:double_ml_causal}.
+Guaranties for this approach to identify the true parents rely on the assumptions stated in \Cref{subsec:test_stat}, Equations~( \ref{eq:model1}-\ref{eq:model3}).
+They notably allow for hidden confounders between covariates, as long as those are not direct causes of $Y$, not descendent of $Y$.
+On the contrary, if $Y$ is an ancestor of any covariate, the search algorithm may fail in both directions (false positive and false negative).

-Note that only for \eqref{eq:searchEq} this corresponds to the Double ML approach by estimating $\theta_k$.
-For all other cases (for instance $D$ not corresponding to direct causes) it is a none trivial result to show that one obtains a non-zero parameter.
+Note that~\Cref{eq:searchEq} is not necessarily a correct structural equation model to describe the true underlying causal structure.
+In general, for instance, when $D$ actually causes $Z$, it is non-trivial to show that the Double ML estimation of parameter $\theta_k$ will be unbiased (see~\Cref{sec:orhto_scores}).

 \paragraph{Remarks on Algorithm~\ref{alg:double_ml_causal}:} $X_i^{[k]}$ is a vector which corresponds to the samples chosen in the $k^{th}$ subsampling procedure, $X_{\backslash i}^{[k]}=(X_1^{[k]}, \dots, X_{i-1}^{[k]},X_{i+1}^{[k]},\dots,X_d^{[k]})$ for any $i\in [d]$.
 In general the subscript $i$ represents the estimation for the $i^{th}$ variable and super-script $k$ represents the $k^{th}$ subsampling procedure. $K$ represents the set obtained after sample splitting. $m_i^{[\backslash k]}$ are (possibly nonlinear) parametric functions fitted using $(1^{st}, \dots, {k-1}^{th}, {k+1}^{th}, \dots, K^{th})$ subsamples.